 She then asked me why I left Duke after 10 years.

-Because I was all be dead inside, and I couldn’t take it anymore.
+Because I was all but dead inside, and I couldn’t take it anymore.
 I hated the commute, hated the people, and hated the work.

 I told her I had topped out in what I could do in the job, needed a new experience, and felt like it was time to go.